Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 ```

 > 📌 **Note:** The ellipses (`...`) indicate that each folder may contain additional materials or nested subdirectories.
-> 📄 Each course folder (e.g., `Scientific-Programming/`) includes its own README (`SC_README.md`) that explains how the materials are organized and what each subfolder contains.
+> 📄 Each course folder (e.g., Scientific-Programming/) includes a dedicated README file (SC_README.md) that explains how the materials are organized and what each subfolder contains.

 ---